 Who is invited?
 Be clear with your guests to prevent any misunderstanding.
-With capacity and social distancing boundaries still present, the more the merrier isn’t the slogan to use for 2021.
+With social distancing boundaries still suggested, ‘the more the merrier’ isn’t always best.

 Specify if guests are welcome to bring spouses, kids, friends etc. and be sure to communicate the guest list to everyone.

 While you may be comfortable with 20+ guests in your outdoor space, your guests may not be.